jrodewig/wanderahead.github.io/_posts/2025-03-10-fall-in-love-amelies.md

 And their food isn’t just good; it’s art.
 The cakes are things of beauty.
 Splurge on a slice — or two.
-The pretty multicolored macarons are also a must, sweet and utter bliss when paired with a fresh café (coffee).
+The pretty multicolored macarons are also a must, sweet and utter bliss when paired with a fresh coffee.

 Each cup of joe is made with North Carolina’s own Magnolia Coffee Company roasted coffee.
 If you’re having trouble deciding, opt for a café crème, which